JohnWebster1/JIA-2323-BarIQ/README.md

 ### Version 0.5.0: Next Release
 #### New Features
-* TBD
-* TBD
+* Relevant Bar IQ videos and links are now published to the Video Modules page.
+* UI theme of the IRP was revised one last time to match the theme of the old and incomplete Bar IQ website.
+* IRP is now deployed and hosted on Vercel App through GitHub repository.

 #### Bug Fixes
-* TBD
+* Fixed icons and Bar IQ images failing to appear when Interactive Resource portal application was deployed to the hosting platform Vercel.

 ---

 ### Version 0.4.0
 #### New Features
-* The Video Modules Page is now functional with drop down modules and associated YouTube videos.
+* The Video Modules Page is now functional with drop down modules and placeholder YouTube videos.
 * All icons now have a main page that can be iterated upon for the future.

 #### Bug Fixes